MiDataInt/mdi-apps-framework/shiny/shared/static/globus-help.md

 'Continue' and log in as you normally would.

-If it is your first time using Globus, you will be prompted to give permissions to the MDI and for information to set up your account.
+If it is your first time using Globus, you will be prompted to give this site permissions and for information to set up your account.